linkedin/Liger-Kernel/docs/contributing.md

 - `benchmark/`: Execution time and memory benchmarks compared to Hugging Face layers.

 ## Adding support for a new model
-To get familiar with the folder structure, please refer to https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#structure.
+To get familiar with the folder structure, please refer [here](https://github.com/linkedin/Liger-Kernel?tab=readme-ov-file#structure.).

 1. **Figure out the kernels that can be monkey-patched**
    - Check the `src/liger_kernel/ops` directory to find the kernels that can be monkey-patched.